its-ericjones/AppleScript/Subler/README.md

 The process of a few movies or shows is fairly straightforward with a couple clicks and export, however when you're trying to work with an entire tv series you end up having to do the same clicks over and over.

 This is where automation comes into play.
-I created a script with AppleScript on macOS that utilizes emulating keyboard shorcuts for the entire workflow.
+I created a script with AppleScript on macOS that utilizes emulating keyboard shortcuts for the entire workflow.

 Here's a look at the final AppleScript file:
 ![subler-script](./Screenshots/Script.png)